wstromatos/network-admin-interview-repo/README.md

 Help!
 Our employees are reporting that pages are intermittently not loading.
 Sometimes the pages work, but other times Firefox reports 'We’re having trouble finding that site.' and Chrome reports '[the] server IP address could not be found.'

-Login into the Linux client machine and troubleshoot.
+Log into the Linux client machine and troubleshoot.
 Use the server IP and SSH key you were sent, username on all servers is ```ec2-user```.

 Fork this repo, create a branch, and create a problem1 directory.